Funding opportunity

 There is no limit to the amount of funding you can apply for or the length of your project.
 We will fund 80% of your project’s full economic cost.

-This is an ongoing funding opportunity with an annual budget of £10 million.
-Stage one application rounds close every April and October.
+This is an ongoing funding opportunity.
+Application rounds close every April and October.

 Who can apply